cragis/McP/instructions/joints.md

 :heavy_exclamation_mark: X axis is not visible in these figures and will not be visible in the following ones

 1. Assemble X axis on both Z motors (move it approximately in the middle of Z axis)
 1. Use 8x M3 washers, 8x M3x12 screws and 2x z_motor_fronts to mount Z motors on the z_motor_mounts (with the X axis mounted) (figure 12.1).
-1. Ensure the motor cables are facing the Y smooth rods
+1. Ensure the motor cable mounts are facing the Y smooth rods
 1. Push Z smooth rods carefully in the holes until your hear them touching the motors (figure 12.2)